Pancreatic cancer: PanNETs

-The annual incidence of clinically recognized PanNETs is low (about 5 per one million person-years) and is dominated by the non-functioning types.
+The annual incidence of clinically recognized pancreatic neuroendocrine tumors (PanNETs) is low (about 5 per one million person-years) and is dominated by the non-functioning types.
 Somewhere between 45% and 90% of PanNETs are thought to be of the non-functioning types.
 Studies of autopsies have uncovered small PanNETs rather frequently, suggesting that the prevalence of tumors that remain inert and asymptomatic may be relatively high.
 Overall PanNETs are thought to account for about 1 to 2% of all pancreatic tumors.
 The definition and classification of PanNETs has changed over time, affecting what is known about their epidemiology and clinical relevance.

 History

 Recognition and diagnosis

 The earliest recognition of pancreatic cancer has been attributed to the 18th-century Italian scientist Giovanni Battista Morgagni, the historical father of modern-day anatomic pathology, who claimed to have traced several cases of cancer in the pancreas.
 Many 18th and 19th-century physicians were skeptical about the existence of the disease, given the similar appearance of pancreatitis.
 Some case reports were published in the 1820s and 1830s, and a genuine histopathologic diagnosis was eventually recorded by the American clinician Jacob Mendes Da Costa, who also doubted the reliability of Morgagni's interpretations.
 By the start of the 20th century, cancer of the head of the pancreas had become a well-established diagnosis.

 Regarding the recognition of PanNETs, the possibility of cancer of the islet cells was initially suggested in 1888.
 The first case of hyperinsulinism due to a tumor of this type was reported in 1927.
 Recognition of a non-insulin-secreting type of PanNET is generally ascribed to the American surgeons, R. M. Zollinger and E. H. Ellison, who gave their names to Zollinger–Ellison syndrome, after postulating the existence of a gastrin-secreting pancreatic tumor in a report of two cases of unusually severe peptic ulcers published in 1955.
 In 2010, the WHO recommended that PanNETs be referred to as "neuroendocrine" rather than "endocrine" tumors.

 Small precancerous neoplasms for many pancreatic cancers are being detected at greatly increased rates by modern medical imaging.
 One type, the intraductal papillary mucinous neoplasm (IPMN) was first described by Japanese researchers in 1982.
 It was noted in 2010 that: "For the next decade, little attention was paid to this report; however, over the subsequent 15 years, there has been a virtual explosion in the recognition of this tumor."